emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

   to study privacy policies of apps before installing them.
 * group permissions, by whether they are automatically granted or require user permission (dangerous permissions).
-* Provide additionl of down-stream maintainer notes, which are less severe then anti-feature warnings. e.g. when an app contains risks or newsenses like: paid features, ToS violation (which could get your Google, Facebook, ... account suspended), legal risks (like file sharing), high resouce consumption of apps, etc.
+* Provide additional down-stream maintainer notes, which are less severe then anti-feature warnings. e.g. when an app contains low risks things or nuisances like: paid features, ToS violation (which could get your Google, Facebook, ... account suspended), legal risks (like file sharing), high battery consumption, etc.

 ### repository/down-stream UX requirements